-To approve a mortgage application, a mortgage lender needs to verify a series of details.
-These criteria can include current income, assets, savings, and borrower’s creditworthiness.
+To approve a mortgage application, mortgage lenders need to verify a series of details.
+These include current income, assets, savings, and borrowers’ creditworthiness.

-During the process of applying for a mortgage for property purchase, the lender can and will ask the borrower for a proof of deposit on the property.
-The lender then is asked to verify that the funds required for home purchase have been transferred in a bank account and are now can be accessed by the borrower.
+During the process of applying for a mortgage for a property purchase, the lender can and will ask the borrower for proof of deposit on the property.
+The lender then is asked to verify that the funds required for the home purchase have been transferred to a bank account and are now can be accessed by the borrower.

-The proof of deposit is the only way for a mortgage lender to verify if any sort of transaction has taken place before applying for the mortgage.
+Proof of deposit is the only way for a mortgage lender to verify if any sort of transaction has taken place before applying for the mortgage.
 Proof of deposit serves another purpose for the lender.
 Using the proof of deposit, the mortgage company can verify if the borrower has enough funds in their account to make a downpayment.
-If they have insufficient funds, it’s generally considered as a red flag during the loan application verification.
+If they have insufficient funds, it’s generally considered a red flag during the lending verification.